-I took a wine-themed voyage with AmaWaterways along the Douro in 2014 and again on with Emerald Waterways in 2017.
-Catch a glimpse of some of the stunning landscapes and fascinating sights you’ll see by viewing the video series I filmed during my trip on Emerald Waterways
+I took a wine-themed voyage with AmaWaterways along the Douro in 2014 and again on with Emerald Cruises in 2017.
+Catch a glimpse of some of the stunning landscapes and fascinating sights you’ll see by viewing the video series I filmed during my trip on Emerald Cruises

 River Cruise Advisor’s Peak Season Charts